 Enabling Hardware Acceleration and WebGL in Opera 12

 2. Save the changes, you need to restart your Opera browser after each setting for changes to take effect.

 Now visit Opera:GPU page in opera to see “Hardware Acceleration Status”, if your system’s GPU doesn’t support HWA it will fall back to software backend, Vega and it will be shown in HWA status page.

-Here you should also know that by default in Windows Vista and Windows 7 uses DirectX backend instead of OpenGL backend this is due to performance and stability reasons.
+Here you should also know that by default Windows Vista and Windows 7 uses DirectX backend instead of OpenGL backend, this is due to performance and stability reasons.
 After turning on WebGL, you can try WebGL demo here and here in Opera.